fxg/wechat/README.md

 URL address for wechat created by running `rails g wechat:install` is `http://your-server.com/wechat`

-How to setup appid/corpid and secret see below section.

 #### Configure for command line

 To use `wechat` command solely, you need to create configuration file `~/.wechat.yml` and include content below  for public account.
 The access_token will be written to a file.